Vibe work / Standard term

 AI pair programming

-A coding workflow where the AI suggests changes, autocompletes functions, and generates boilerplate while the human developer drives decisions, reviews every meaningful line, and remains accountable for the result.
+A coding workflow where the AI suggests changes, autocompletes functions, and generates boilerplate while the human developer drives decisions, reviews every meaningful line, and stays accountable for the result.

 Builder example